 - How much will it cost to close the deal (closing costs, taxes, broker fees, etc.)?

 You’ll also want to consider the type of property.
-In general; large and expensive properties are the most illiquid as fewer buyers are looking to pay large amounts and there is more due diligence involved.
-As an investor, you need to plan for worst case scenarios.
-You can do this by having a diverse portfolio that includes highly liquid assets such as stocks which can be quickly converted to cash in an emergency.
+Extensive and expensive properties are the most illiquid as fewer buyers are looking to pay hefty amounts, and more due diligence is involved.
+As an investor, you need to plan for worst-case scenarios.
+You can do this by having a diverse portfolio that includes highly liquid assets such as stocks, which you can quickly convert to cash in an emergency.